Sootopolis/tgbe-tools/readme.md

 * to delete expired cache (explained later)
 * to get the player games monthly archives that may require inspection, as the program takes into account of players' games in the last arbitrary number of days (90 is the number that I chose)
-* to write cache
+* to write cache (explained later)

+#### Caching

 Usernames of players deemed invitable by the program will be added into a list.
 Upon the end of the scanning process (whether due to enough invitable players having been found, due to the target club's member list having been exhausted, or due to keyboard interruption), the program will print this list and prompt the user to add these usernames into `invited.txt`.
 If the user opts not to do so, nothing else will happen, and the user can always manually add them using `invite.py`.

 Usernames of players deemed uninvitable by the program will be added into a dictionary, along with a timestamp which is the expiry time of their record.
 A player's record will expire 30 days after the current time, except for players who are filtered out due to a timeout in a club match game, in which case the expiry time will be 90 days after the player's most recent club match timeout.
 Those numbers are arbitrary and can be changed too.
 Upon the end of the scanning process, usernames in the dictionary will be added to `scanned.json`.

 A problem with this caching method, as mentioned earlier, is that records must be interpreted in the context of the filters applied.
 For example, if a filter is set so that a player must have played or been playing 20 club match games in the last 90 days, and if the parameter is lowered to 12 at some point, then some players previously filtered out by this filter may become invitable under the new rule.
 It should be technically possible to store along with the cache records the set of rules used to filter players out, but it is not done for two reasons:
 * It makes caching unnecessarily complicated, whereas it may be more sensible to simply avoid adjusting filters too often.
 * If a filter becomes stricter, players in the cache record should fail the new filter too at the time when the record was written; and if a filter becomes looser, it will at most ignore some players who have become invitable, and those players can be assessed again once their records expire.

+#### Candidates

+The program first checks the 3.ii.
+[Club](#club) endpoint if the club name that the user has provided exists.
+If it does not, the program finishes.

+If it does exist, the program gets a list of the club's admins from the same endpoint, then fetches a list of the club's members from the 3.ii.a.
+[Club - Members](#club---members) endpoint.
+The program then generates a list of candidate players to scan by removing the following players from the list of members:
+* usernames in `members.json`
+* usernames in `lost_members.json`
+* usernames in `invited.txt`
+* usernames in `scanned.json`
+* usernames in the club's list of admins

+#### Scanning